clojurewerkz/ogre/README.md

 ## Project Goals

- * Provide an API that makes [Tinkerpop Blueprints](http://tinkerpop.com) really easy to use from Clojure
+ * Provide an API that makes [Tinkerpop Blueprints](http://tinkerpop.com) graphs really easy to query from Clojure
  * Be reasonably feature complete
  * Don't introduce any significant amount of performance overhead